RelationalAI/un-crpt/README.md

 * _src/rel_: Rel source files
 * _src/julia_: julia scripts for installing relations to the KGMS and running the prototype application
 * _notebook_: exported notebook files from RAI Console
+* _un-crpt_: the folder containing the Visual Studio solution file (needed for NORMA)